Day 01:Arrive at Kathmandu airport.

-You'll be met at the airport by our representative and transfer to hotel.
+You'll be met at the airport by our representative and transferred to the hotel.

 Day 02:Katmandu-Lukla-Phakding: 35 min flight; 4 hours trek